 Change the third paragraph as follows:

-Excepting the Individual/Group bit, Tthe TA field is the address of the STA transmitting the RTS frame.
-The Individual/Group bit in the TA field is set to 1 in an RTS frame transmitted by a VHT STA in a non-HT or non-HT duplicate format to indicate that the scrambling sequence carries the TXVECTOR parameters CH_BANDWIDTH_IN_NON_HT and DYN_BANDWIDTH_IN_NON_HT (see 9.3.2.6a (VHT RTS procedure)).
-Otherwise the Individual/Group bit in the TA field is set to 0.
+The TA field is the address of the STA transmitting the RTS frame or a Signaling TA.
+The TA field is set to a Signaling TA in an RTS frame transmitted by a VHT STA in a non-HT or non-HT duplicate format PPDU to indicate that the scrambling sequence carries the TXVECTOR parameters CH_BANDWIDTH_IN_NON_HT and DYN_BANDWIDTH_IN_NON_HT (see 9.3.2.6a (VHT RTS procedure)).
+Otherwise the TA field is the address of the STA transmitting the RTS frame.

 8.3.1.3 CTS frame format